Collections at Highlands Biological Station

 View our Living Collections Policy here.

 HBS maintains several additional teaching / reference biological collections.
 Current strengths lie in regional moths, lichens, aquatic insects, terrestrial mollusks, songbird and small mammal skins, and fish of the southern Appalachians.
-HBS also maintains an extensive regional mineralogical collection.
+HBS also maintains an extensive regional mineralogical and map collection.
 These collections are in the process of being databased and will be detailed on this site.